 An honorary part of this page, Sonic Youth by Crush 40 sounds like it could have been the main theme of Generations.
 Its lyrics contain nods to much of the most famous Sonic songs, making it an awesome tribute to the soundtrack of the series.
 Some fans have even considered it an unofficial theme to Generations.

 The Sonic REMIX!
-Album contains remixes of gems from the JPN/PAL version of Sonic CD soundtrack.
+Album contains remixes of gems from the JPN/PAL version of the Sonic CD soundtrack.

 Sonic After The Sequel's released soundtrack could possibly even one-up Before The Sequel's soundtrack, which can also be listened on SonicBTS' YouTube channel.
 Joining the sound team in ATS is DJ MAX-E, Mr Lange, and Li Xiao'an.

 Special mention goes to Lost Levels Zone Acts 1 and 2, Perilous Paradise Act 2, Fortress Flow's boss and Titanic Tower's boss.